anna-saenko/push_swap42/README.md

 __rrb (reverse rotate b)__: Shift down all elements of stack b by 1.
 The last element becomes the first one.
 __rrr__ : rra and rrb at the same time.

+**To check how the program works:**

+1. clone the repo

+2. make

+3. ./push_swap "3 2 1"